South Norwood: Football

 South Norwood F.C. were an amateur football club who were active in the 1870s and played their home matches at Portland Road.

-Crystal Palace FC are based at nearby Selhurst Park and on match days the pubs on the high street are usually busy with ticket holders.
+Premier League club Crystal Palace are based in the nearby Selhurst Park and on match days the pubs on the high street are usually busy with fans and ticket-holders.

-Entertainment

-There are a number of pubs and eateries in South Norwood.

-The Jolly Sailor (pictured) is one of the oldest pubs in the area, named after the original train station at Norwood Junction.
-The pub closed in March 2020 due to the pandemic but was reopened in February 2023.

-Situated in the heart of South Norwood, the Shelverdine Goat is a curiously named hidden gem.
-Opened in 2016, the friendly ‘Goathouse is a relaxed pub which serves food and hosts a regular Thursday night quiz.

-Opened in 2018, the Beer Cabin is a cosy, home-away-from-home Beer Shop and Tap Room near Norwood Junction.
-The Craft Beer Cabin offers 6 beers on tap and another 80-100 in the fridge for takeaway or to drink on-site.

 South Norwood Tourist Board

-South Norwood Tourist Board has spent the last few years trying to promote South Norwood, from organising "PicklesFest" with Dave Corbett, owner of Pickles; challenging the Lake District for their title; and more recently proclaiming ourselves the People's Republic of South Norwood.
-All these stories have been given media attention across the world, including the BBC, Wall Street Journal, Adam Smith Institute, New York Post and The Independent to name a few.
+South Norwood Tourist Board an anarchist collective have organised "PicklesFest" with Dave Corbett, owner of Pickles; challenging the Lake District for their title; and more recently proclaimed the People's Republic of South Norwood and renamed the lake in South Norwood Country Park as Lake Conan after Conan Doyle who lived in South Norwood.

-On 26 July 2014, South Norwood Tourist Board, in partnership with Crystal Palace Transition Town invited Captain Sensible to unveil 'The Sensible Seat' a bench within the Sensible Garden; a derelict piece of land in South Norwood, which had been turned into a garden through hard work of the local community.
+In 2013 South Norwood Tourist Board, in partnership with Crystal Palace Transition Town and the local community created a garden out of some wasteland on A213 near Harris Academy South Norwood.
+The area is known as Sensible Garden, named after Captain Sensible who attended Stanley Boys School, on the site that is now the Harris Academy.
+On 26 July 2014, Captain Sensible unveiled 'The Sensible Seat'.

 Culture, music and arts

 Stanley Arts

-Named after the skilled architect who founded it William Stanley, Stanley Arts is one of South London’s premiere arts and performance venues, providing the local community with a vital home for cultural expression and discovery.
-As a radically inclusive space they seek to foreground under-represented voices, providing artists of colour and LGBTQ+ creatives with a platform to reach out to audiences across South London and beyond.
+Named after the local inventor and engineer who founded and designed the buildings William Stanley, Stanley Arts is one of the larger arts and performance venues in the surrounding area, with a focus on community arts.
+The organisation's vision focuses on under-represented voices, providing artists of colour and LGBTQ+ creatives with a platform in South London and beyond.
 The venue is home to a 250-seat and 60-seat theatre space, resident office space for theatre makers, productions from local theatre clubs, a coffee shop, and other community focused activities.
 Since first opening in 1903, both professional and amateur performers trod its boards; including Samuel Coleridge-Taylor and W.Y.
 Hurlstone.
-Even in the 1960s Shirley Bassey, Matt Munro and Johnny Dankworth were among the professional musicians who rehearsed here for performances at nearby Fairfield Halls in Croydon.
+In the 1960s Shirley Bassey, Matt Munro and Johnny Dankworth were among the professional musicians who rehearsed here for performances at nearby Fairfield Halls in Croydon.